ICanBoogie/bind-routing/README.md

 ## Defining routes using configuration fragments

-The most efficient way to define routes is through `routes` configuration fragments, because it doesn't require application logic (additional code) and the synthesized configuration can be cached.
+The most efficient way to define routes is through `routes` configuration fragments, because it doesn't require application logic (additional code) and the synthesized configuration may be cached.

 The following example demonstrates how to define routes, resource routes.
 The pattern of the `articles:show` route is overridden to use _year_, _month_ and _slug_.